-The marginal retail turnover of \$15m will be redirected from a range of centres.
-The largest amount of expenditure (\$3.7m) will be drawn from Summer Hill, with the residual trade drawn from a variety of other centres and facilities in Ashfield LGA and Marrickville LGA.
+The marginal retail turnover of \$12.2m will be redirected from a range of centres.
+The largest amount of expenditure (\$3.0m) will be drawn from Summer Hill, with the residual trade drawn from a variety of other centres and facilities in Ashfield LGA and Marrickville LGA.

-The most significant impact will be upon existing retailers in Lewisham which will experience an estimated 8% reduction in turnover as a result of the Flour Mill redevelopment.
-Summer Hill would see a 5.4% reduction in trade following the development.
+The most significant impact will be upon existing retailers in Lewisham which will experience an estimated 7.8% reduction in turnover as a result of the Flour Mill redevelopment.
 Impacts on all of the other existing centres will be below 5% which is considered insignificant.

 Summer Hill appears to be trading well, with high levels of footfall, low vacancies and parking problems which are symptomatic of good trading levels.
-As such, an impact of 5% is unlikely to detract from the offer of the centre or adversely impact upon trade to a great extent given that the level of trade will reduce from an already high base.
+As such, an impact of 4.4% is unlikely to detract from the offer of the centre or adversely impact upon trade to a great extent given that the level of trade will reduce from an already high base.
 The continued gentrification of the area will further mitigate any potential adverse impacts in the long run as the affluence of residents in the catchment of Summer Hill continues to grow.
-Summer Hill is expected to enjoy more than 13% positive shift in turnover from 2010 to 2018 post impact.
+Summer Hill is expected to enjoy more than 5% positive shift in turnover from 2010 to 2018 post impact.